-Volunteers play an essential role in allowing Housing Opportunites, Inc. to provide quality supportive services free of charge to participants in the Housing Authority of the County of Salt Lake’s housing assistance programs.
+Volunteers play an essential role in allowing Housing Opportunities, Inc. to provide quality supportive services free of charge to participants in the Housing Authority of the County of Salt Lake’s housing assistance programs.

-Please contact Marni Timmerman, Resident Services Manager at 801-284-4456 for more information on how to volunteer in the following programs.
+Please contact Elizabeth Bioteau, Resident Services Manager at 801-284-4405 for more information on how to volunteer in the following programs.

 Senior Activities- The Senior Summer Social is an event held annually at Valley Fair Village, a community for low-income seniors and sponsored by G.E.
 Capital Community Days.
 G.E.
 Capital employees provide residents with an outdoor breakfast and then volunteer their time to plant donated flowers with residents.
 Donations of flowers, volunteer time, or suggestions for other senior activities are welcomed.